-Keeping an African Pygmy Hedgehog’s cage clean and whether it was easy or going to be difficult, was researched by my daughter.
+Keeping a hedgehog’s cage clean and whether it was easy or going to be difficult, was researched by my daughter.
 Keeping a cage clean was essential to keep the hedgehog clean and healthy.

 How often do you have to clean an hedgehog’s cage?
 Hedgehogs cage needs to be cleaned thoroughly once a week taking everything out of the cage and washing down the cage.
 A partial midweek clean is required to change their bedding and running wheels with a daily clean involving removing their faeces.

 We’ve come up with 5 tips to make the cleaning process easier.
 Our 5 tips make it easy to set up a routine to keep the cage clean and keep the smells at bay, as hedgehogs poop and pee does smell and needs to be kept in check.

 1. Remove their poop daily

 Our daily routine includes removing any poop in the cage and we use a little portable vacuum which effortlessly sucks up the poop.
 Some poop may have tried onto the bedding and this will need to be separated from the bedding.
 We just use one part of the bedding as a glove and then pick off the poop.

 Initially, we did use a litter tray and he did poop in this but this litter training only works to some extent because if they have a running wheel, the amount of poop that gets flung out around the cage as the hedgehog is running and pooping at the same time make having the litter tray pointless.

 We also found the litter tray takes up too much valuable space in the cage and compromising on the poop being spread over the cage was an easy decision to make, instead of compromising on the space the hedgehog had.